 Understanding pharmacological options

-There are two main types of pharmacological treatments:
+There are 2 main types of pharmacological treatments:

 Short-term treatments